apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. code::

-   $ singularity inspect --test jupyter.sif
+   $ apptainer inspect --test jupyter.sif

 This will output the corresponding ``%test`` section from the definition file.